 “During testing we had no problems supporting our Windows 7, 8 and 10 workstations, and most popular Linux distributions… but if you need Mac integration, check first.”

 Larger organizations deploy a variety of devices that all need to be accessed and supported remotely, so it’s important to have a remote access solution that is compatible with a broad range of platforms and operating systems.
-Netop Remote Control has you covered, offering cross-platform support to and from nearly every OS, old and new, including Windows, macOS, Linux, Android, and Toshiba 4690.
+Impero Connect has you covered, offering cross-platform support to and from nearly every OS, old and new, including Windows, macOS, Linux, Android, and Toshiba 4690.

 Additional tools for service providers and end users